2nd Trimester

 Increased blood flow can cause stuffiness and occasional nosebleeds

 Now that appetite has returned, focus on nutritious foods.
-Average weight gain is about 450-680g (1-1.5 pounds) per week in the second trimester.
-Choose nutrient-dense foods rather than "empty" calories.
-Remember, you only need about 340 extra calories per day during the second trimester.
+Average weight gain is about 450–680g per week in the second trimester.
+Choose nutrient-dense foods rather than empty calories.
+You only need about 340 extra calories per day during this trimester.

-With increased energy, this is a great time to establish or maintain an exercise routine, if you have not already started.
+With increased energy, this is a great time to establish or maintain an exercise routine.
 Walking, swimming, antenatal yoga, and light strength training are excellent choices.
 Aim for 30 minutes of moderate activity most days of the week, but always listen to your body and consult your healthcare provider.

 Your regular clothes are likely feeling tight now.
-Invest in comfortable maternity basics - stretchy leggings, supportive bras, and tops that will grow with you.
+Invest in comfortable maternity basics such as stretchy leggings, supportive bras, and tops that will grow with you.
 Do not forget comfortable, supportive shoes as your centre of gravity shifts and feet may swell slightly.

 • Vaginal bleeding or fluid leakage